ScamSpot/scamspot_chrome-extension/README.md

 3. Click the "Load unpacked" button.
 4. Select the extracted folder from Step 1.
    **Note:** Make sure to select the extracted folder, not the ZIP file.
 5. The Instagram Scam Scanner extension will be installed.
-Ignore any error messages if displayed.

 ### Step 3: Log in to Instagram